Does baby Marie have sickle cell disease?

 Students are presented with a fictional family’s medical history and must work to make a genetic diagnosis.
 The family depicted in this lab, the Robinson family, has two children, one of whom has had an initial test result indicating possible sickle cell disease.

-- Time required: can be completed in one 45 min. class period
+- Time required: Can be completed in one 45 minute class

-The Sickle Cell Genetics Lab kit contains reagents for 8 lab groups of up to 5 students each (40 students).
+- The Sickle Cell Genetics Lab kit contains DNA samples for 8 lab groups of up to 5 students each (40 students).
 These DNA samples are compatible with blueGel™ or other standard DNA electrophoresis systems.

 - 4 DNA samples for fingerprinting analysis